-Source: California Department of Education documents and interviews with state and charter school officials. | GAO-25-106846

-FNS provides informational resources to all SFAs by posting information on the agency's website, sponsoring the Institute of Child Nutrition as its national resource center, disseminating information through state agencies, and presenting at national conferences on school meals and related programs.24 In 2018, FNS issued a policy memorandum specific to charter schools that discussed eligibility requirements to participate in the school meal programs, SFA responsibilities, links to resources, and the roles and responsibilities of charter management organizations.25 The memorandum, which is available by searching FNS's website, was also initially disseminated to SFAs through state agencies.
+Source: California Department of Education documents and interviews with state and charter school officials. | GAO-25-106846 national resource center, disseminating information through state agencies, and presenting at national conferences on school meals and related programs.
+In 2018, FNS issued a policy memorandum specific to charter schools that discussed eligibility requirements to participate in the school meal programs, SFA responsibilities, links to resources, and the roles and responsibilities of charter management organizations.
+The memorandum, which is available by searching FNS's website, was also initially disseminated to SFAs through state agencies.

 Funding and supplemental programs.
 Three selected states provide grants or other opportunities that could help address charter schools' challenges related to vendors, facilities, and staffing.
-Specifically, as of 2023, California, Florida, and New Mexico provide state grants for schools to renovate kitchens or purchase equipment.26 Officials from four charter schools in these states said they have used the funds to purchase equipment or design kitchen space.
+Specifically, as of 2023, California, Florida, and New Mexico provide state grants for schools to renovate kitchens or purchase equipment.
+Officials from four charter schools in these states said they have used the funds to purchase equipment or design kitchen space.

 Charter schools also used supplemental programs and grants administered by FNS, which may mitigate some challenges reported by charter schools (see table 1).
 These programs and grants support SFAs already participating in school meal programs.
-For example, Ohio officials said that charter schools in the state have
+For example, Ohio officials said that charter schools in the state have tended to use Equipment Assistance Grants to purchase equipment useful for meals provided by vendors, such as warming ovens and milk coolers.

-24The Institute of Child Nutrition was established under the Richard B. Russell National School Lunch Act.
+The Institute of Child Nutrition was established under the Richard B. Russell National School Lunch Act.
 42 U.S.C. § 1769b-1(a)(2).

-25FNS first issued the memorandum in 2008, and then updated it in 2018.
+FNS first issued the memorandum in 2008, and then updated it in 2018.
 USDA Food and Nutrition Service, National School Lunch Program and School Breakfast Program: Questions and Answers for Charter Schools (SP 03-2019).

-26In September 2024, New Mexico officials said that they are not sure if there will be funding for these grants in school year 2024-25.
+In September 2024, New Mexico officials said that they are not sure if there will be funding for these grants in school year 2024-25.